 The Hunting Sinclair tartan has been worn by Wallacestone since 1973.

-Pipe Major Neil Henderson has led the band for six years and were runners up at the 2016 grade 3B World Championships and runners up in the 2016 Champion of Champions table.
+Pipe Major Neil Henderson has led the band for eight years and were runners up at the 2016 grade 3B World Championships and runners up in the 2016 Champion of Champions table.
 This resulted in the band being promoted to grade 3A.